isaac-cyj/web-scraping-with-python/README.md

 # web-scraping-with-python
-This repo contains a spider which will be used to extract current Covid-19 data in Singapore. \ Browser is used to check the status code and response header of the targeted URL \ Server is a simple webserver which uses the sockets library
+This repo contains a spider which will be used to extract current Covid-19 data in Singapore. <br />
+Browser is used to check the status code and response header of the targeted URL <br />
+Server is a simple webserver which uses the sockets library

 ## Usage